 - Don’t be afraid to ask as many questions as you deem necessary.

-If you already trust your agency don’t be afraid to discuss expected budget and deadlines – it makes the job easier for everyone.
+If you already trust your agency, don’t be afraid to discuss the expected budget and deadlines – it makes the job easier for everyone.

 All of those make it impossible to get a 100% realistic estimation at the beginning of your project.
-The best you can do is eliminate or answer as many questions as you can.
+The best you can do is eliminate or answer as many questions as possible.

-Hopefully, the whole process became clearer now and you understand why trying to get the exact number out of your initial brief will only lead to disappointment along the way.
+Hopefully, the whole process will become more straightforward, and you now understand why trying to get the exact number out of your initial brief will only lead to disappointment.